Learning how to potty train a puppy can be a challenge…. I know!

 How to potty train a puppy fast - Q&A:

-At what age is potty training best?
+At what age is it optimal to do house training?
 As described it starts with the breeder.
 As soon as the puppies start eating solid food, their mom will stop cleaning their den, and they’ll be ready to start learning.
 So if you start at 7-8 weeks old, your puppy will learn everything real fast, faster than 7 days - if you follow this guide.
 The older your puppy is before potty training starts, the longer time you’ll have to work on it because your puppy will then have to change her habits - and that takes a little longer.

 How to make a sod box: To make a sod box, place sod in a container such as a large plastic container, could be a drawer from under a bed or something like that.